Northern Larb (Nam Prik Ong)

 With Chicken (Lighter)

-Bowl of red pork-tomato dip with sticky rice and fresh veggies
+Bowl of spicy red pork-tomato dip with green chillies, spring onions and lime

 Prep Time